 - Close the Bookmarks window.

 The imagery shows many small islands.
 The islands are formed out of coral and grouped into ring-shaped clusters called atolls.
-Unlike the previous bookmarks, which showed you a location with the Natural Color band combination, the Maldives bookmark has automatically made the Bathymetric band combination active.
-The Bathymetric band combination emphasizes underwater features.
+The Maldives bookmark has automatically made the Bathymetric band combination active.
+The Bathymetric band combination (bands 4, 3, and 1, or Red, Green, and Coastal) emphasizes underwater features.
 At the default extent, however, it's hard to tell what's underwater and what isn't.

 - Zoom to the area labeled on the map as Malé, outlined in the following image:

 Malé (alternatively spelled Maale) is the capital and main city of the Maldives.
 After you zoom, you may be able to see built-up urban environments on some of the islands.
 If not, you can zoom in further.